higher participation rate by alumni engaged online

 Since DMBA was just getting started, the institute did not have a budget set aside for such a software.
 With the alumni convinced that a digital platform was as beneficial for them - for jobs, mentoring, professional networking, etc., the advancement team came up with an idea.
 They used Almabase itself to run a crowdfunding campaign to raise funds for the subscription.Read more...

-Almabase enabled the Samueli Institute to create a digital alumni community and keep the members engaged with strategic email communication.
+Almabase enabled Samueli Academy to create a digital alumni community and keep the members engaged with strategic email communication.
 The institute runs various email campaigns, each one leading to higher alumni engagement rates.Read more...

 Almabase enabled Master’s Seminary to launch their digital alumni community easily.
 Within 45 days of the launch, the institute got more than half of their alumni to sign up.
 With strategic communication, the institute uses segmented emails for keeping these alumni engaged.Read more...